usnistgov/fipy/README.txt

     ...
     a is twelve

-are intended to indicate an interactive session in the Python_ interpreter.
+are intended to indicate an interactive session in the :term:`Python` interpreter.
 We will refer to these as "interactive sessions" or as "doctest blocks".
-The text "``>>>``" at the beginning of a line denotes the *primary prompt*, calling for input of a Python_ command.
-The text "``...``" denotes the *secondary prompt*, which calls for input that continues from the line above, when required by Python_ syntax.
-All remaining lines, which begin at the left margin, denote output from the Python_ interpreter.
-In all cases, the prompt is supplied by the Python_ interpreter and should not be typed by you.
+The text "``>>>``" at the beginning of a line denotes the *primary prompt*, calling for input of a :term:`Python` command.
+The text "``...``" denotes the *secondary prompt*, which calls for input that continues from the line above, when required by :term:`Python` syntax.
+All remaining lines, which begin at the left margin, denote output from the :term:`Python` interpreter.
+In all cases, the prompt is supplied by the :term:`Python` interpreter and should not be typed by you.

 .. warning::

-   Python_ is sensitive to indentation and care should be taken to enter text exactly as it appears in the examples.
+   :term:`Python` is sensitive to indentation and care should be taken to enter text exactly as it appears in the examples.

 When references are made to file system paths, it is assumed that the